 Note both in a key—easily created by formatting a 2×3 table, as shown below—so you don’t get scrambled later!
 (A blank version of this key is located in the footer of your printable.)

 3. Input due dates.

-Now, it’s time to get started.
+Now, it’s go-time.
 Using your syllabus for each class, record the due date for each assignment and the day of each exam in your spreadsheet.

-The best way to do this, I’ve found, is to do go through each syllabus one-by-one, completing each full course one at a time.
-To start, I put the due date for each assignment due in the leftmost column, in chronological order.
+I’ve found the best way to do this is to do go through each syllabus one-by-one, filling in due dates for each full course one at a time.
+To start, I put the due date for each assignment in the leftmost column, in chronological order.
 (I like to include the day of the week, also; M=Monday, etc.)

 Then, in the next column, insert the abbreviated class name, highlighted in the correct color, as noted in your key.

 The next column over houses the name of the actual assignment, whether it’s a reading, test, essay, quiz, or otherwise.
 You may need to abbreviate or shorten the name of the assignment to fit it in your table—but be mindful that you’ll need to be able to decipher what you wrote later!